zkmkarlsruhe/Styler/README.md

 Styler can also accept new style images from the current input source or, optionally, a second live camera input.
 See The "Commandline Options" section for info on enabling the style camera.

+If style saving is enabled, either via the commandline option or key command, the style input image is saved to the `bin/data/output-style` directory when a new style frame is taken.
+A red indicator is drawn in the upper right corner if style saving is on.

 ### Key Commands

 * `d`: toggle debug mode, shows on-screen help